-Editor’s note: an updated and improved version of this post will be included as a chapter in The Complete Seminary Survival Guide, forthcoming.
+Editor’s note: an updated and improved version of this post is included as a chapter in The Complete Seminary Survival Guide.

 Seminary requires a massive amount of reading.
 Often the workload for even a single course can go over a thousand pages.
 Multiply that by four or five, and it becomes daunting, especially if you’re not a natural reader.
 The numbers of people who struggle with reading seems to be growing, and I’m sure that’s the case in seminary, also.

 So, as you’re assembling your massive stack of books for the coming semester, I want to share an approach to reading that should save you some time and help you learn better.